 2) “Spider-Man Was A Hero.
 I Just Couldn’t See It.
 He Was A- A Thief!
 A Criminal!
 He Stole My Suit!
 He’s A Menace To The Entire City!”

-Harry wasn’t the only person who knew Peter and hated Spider-Man.
+Spider-Man was not only hated by Harry.
 J. Jonah Jameson was the Daily Bugle’s editor-in-chief and Peter’s boss.
 He hired Peter to take photographs of Spider-Man and consistently accepted that the web slinger was New York’s foe as opposed to a legend.
 After Peter decided that he would not like to be the web slinger any longer, Jonah blamed himself.

 3) “My Best Friend, Who Cares So Much About Me, Can’t Make An 8:00 Curtain.
 After All These Years, He’s Nothing To Me But An Empty Seat.”